The Great Drafting Table in the Sky

 Imagine, if you will, a celestial cloud located in the central business district of Heaven.
 Floating over the cloud is a sign.
 The sign is made of stardust and measures about yea by infinity.
 The sign reads “Sanguinet & Staats, architects.”
 The cloud is located just around the corner from the grandest celestial cloud in all of Heaven—a high-rise, penthoused celestial cloud wherein doth dwell the most important customer of Sanguinet and Staats or any other dead architects: the Big Client Himself.

 On their celestial cloud Sanguinet and Staats sit side by side drawing at a golden drafting table surrounded by sketches and rolls of blueprints.
 Both men have pencil smudges on their alabaster-white robes.
-The older of the two angels, Marshall Sanguinet (March 18, 1859-July 25, 1936, born in St. Louis), lifts his pencil point from the table, straightens his back, and swivels his head from side to side, stretching.
+The older of the two angels, Marshall Sanguinet (March 18, 1859-July 25, 1936, born in St. Louis), lifts his pencil point from the table, straightens his back, wiggles his wings, and swivels his head from side to side, stretching.

 “I certainly hope the Big Client Himself will like our design for His new cloudbank,” Sanguinet says as he critically assesses a detail he has just drawn on a large parchment.
 “You know how He gets.
 Remember when we used Ionic instead of Doric columns for the new Pearly Gates?
 Yikes!
 I never saw such wrath and vengeance, such thunder and lightning, not to mention the plagues of locusts and frogs!”